ampproject/amphtml/extensions/amp-consent/integrating-consent.md

 ## Overview
 The feature is still in experimental mode.
 Please opt-in using the `amp-consent-v2` flag.
 To opt-in, you can either run `AMP.toggleExperiment('amp-consent-v2')` in console, or turn on the experiment from the [experiments managing page](https://cdn.ampproject.org/experiments.html).

-If you operate a CMP to help publishers to manage their user consents, you may want to integrate your service in `amp-consent`.
-This will enable your customers to use your service in AMP HTML pages.
+To enable customers to operate a CMP to manage their user consents in AMPHTML pages, Consent Management Providers should integrate their service in `amp-consent`.

 ## Before you begin

-To add your consent management service to AMP runtime, it is expected that you do:
+To add your consent management service to AMP runtime, it is expected that you:
 * Set the remote endpoint to handle requests from AMP.
-This is for the purpose of determining if the user consent will be required.
+This determines if user consent is required.
 * Make sure the prompted consent collecting page communicates well with the AMP runtime using the provided APIs.
-* Check in your consent configuration to the AMP code base.
+* [Add your consent configuration](#adding-your-configuration-to-amp) to the AMP code base.
-* Be aware of the restrictions that the AMP runtime applies to ensure a good user experience.
+* Meet the restrictions that the AMP runtime applies to ensure a good user experience.
 These includes
     * Enforce the size of the consent prompt.
-The only two allowed sizes are the initial size (`width: 100vw`, `height: 30vh`), and the fullScreen (`width: 100vw`, `height: 100%`) after user interactions.
+The only two allowed sizes are the initial size (`width: 100vw`, `height: 30vh`), and the full screen size (`width: 100vw`, `height: 100%`) after user interactions.
-    * A placeholder will be displayed before the consent prompt iframe is ready.
+    * A default placeholder will be displayed before the consent prompt iframe is ready.
     * Enforce the size of the stored consent information.
-188 character length is the current limit.
-Please file an issue if you find that not sufficient.
+150 character length is the current limit.
+Please [file an issue](https://github.com/ampproject/amphtml/issues/new) if you find that not sufficient.
-* Understand that including `<amp-consent type='yourName'></amp-consent>` on the page won't block any components by default. **Please make sure to inform your service users to block AMP components either by the `<meta name="amp-consent-blocking>` metaTag, or the `data-block-on-consent` attribute.**
+* Understand that including `<amp-consent type='yourName'></amp-consent>` on the page won't block any components by default. **Please make sure to inform your service users to block AMP components either by the `<meta name="amp-consent-blocking">` metaTag, or the `data-block-on-consent` attribute.**
 * Understand that AMP Consent doesn't attempt to interpret the consent info string from the CMP.
-Vendors can access the consent info string from CMPs via provided APIs.
+Vendors can access the consent info string from CMPs via [provided APIs](https://github.com/ampproject/amphtml/blob/master/ads/README.md#amp-consent-integration).
 It's up to the CMP and service provider vendors to agree on the format of the consent info string.
 * Create an [Intent-To-Implement issue](../../CONTRIBUTING.md#contributing-features) stating that you'll be adding support to your CMP service to AMP.
 A great start point is to follow the `_ping_` CMP service implementation that the AMP team creates for testing purpose.

 ## Add remote endpoint support
 A remote endpoint is expected to tell the AMP runtime whether the user consent is required.
-It can also pass extra information via AMP to 3P vendors.
-More information on the remote endpoint can be found [here]((https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md#checkconsenthref)).
+It can also pass extra information via AMP to third party vendors.
+More information on the remote endpoint can be found [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md#checkconsenthref).

 ## Prompt UI Iframe
-The AMP runtime will embed the CMP's prompt in an iframe. amp-consent will create the iframe only when it is necessary.
+The AMP runtime will embed the CMP's prompt in an iframe. `amp-consent` will create the iframe when it is necessary.
 A default placeholder will be displayed, and the prompt iframe will remain hidden until it has finished loading.

-The prompt iframe and the parent AMP page will communicate through postMessages and the iframe name attribute.
+The prompt iframe and the parent AMP page will communicate through `postMessages` and the iframe `name` attribute.
 In the case of using postMessage, messages from nested iframes will be ignored.
 The lists of support APIs are:

 #### Requesting UI state change
 Iframes can send a `consent-ui` message to the parent AMP page to request UI state change.